anzhub101/Car-Rescue-App/README.md

-# DeliveryApp
+# Car Rescue App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
+This project was written to create an app that can help assist users with when their car has broken down.

 ## Development server